RushiBhatti/AttendWise_Backend/README.md

 AttendWise is a robust and secure backend service designed for educational institutions to automate and manage attendance tracking.
 Built using Spring Boot and REST APIs, this system supports QR code-based attendance marking, role-based access control (RBAC), dynamic report generation in PDF format, email notifications, and much more.

-See the execution in the LinkedIn post: https://www.linkedin.com/in/rushi-bhatti

 ---